gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 #### Step 1: Profile your bundle

 The first step to fix this is to figure out what's going on.
-Use `gatsby-plugin-webpack-bundle-analyzer` and the _experimental_ plugin `gatsby-plugin-perf-budgets` to profile your bundle.
+Use `gatsby-plugin-webpack-bundle-analyzer-v2` and the _experimental_ plugin `gatsby-plugin-perf-budgets` to profile your bundle.
 When you add this tool to your `gatsby-config.js`, you can analyze the bundle size on each page in your application.

 Chunk naming patterns help you break down a page into three categories: